heyibad/agentic-and-generative-ai/run-llms-locally.md

 ## Run Large Language Models(LLMs) Locally Or With Github Codespaces using Ollama

-This repository provides step-by-step instructions to install and run a LLM or lightweight language model (e.g., [TinyLlama](https://github.com/jzhang38/TinyLlama)) in GitHub Codespaces using [Ollama](https://ollama.com).
-Ollama is a lightweight local LLM server optimized for Linux-based containers.
-Because models like TinyLlama are compact (typically under 1 GB), they are ideal for running in Codespaces without exhausting storage quotas.
+This repository provides step-by-step instructions to install and run a LLM or lightweight language model (e.g., [TinyLlama](https://github.com/jzhang38/TinyLlama)) in GitHub Codespaces or Locally using [Ollama](https://ollama.com).
+Ollama is a free, open-source tool that allows users to run large language models (LLMs) locally on their computers.
+Ollama is available on MacOS and Linux and uses a command-line interface.

-## Prerequisites For Online Environment
+## Prerequisites For Online Environment (For Locally you need Python Only)

 - A **GitHub account** with access to GitHub Codespaces.
 - Familiarity with basic **command-line usage**.